 Our biggest worry is not a natural disaster.
 It’s not terrorism either.
 Our biggest worry is not the government or war but actually is other people.
 Population density can lead to the downfall of modern society as we know it.

 In a disaster, most people panic.
 Even good people can panic in an emergency situation.
 And panicked people are dangerous people.

 The best thing you can do for your own future now is to begin prepping and educating yourself in advance.
 The more you learn, the more you will grow.
 Learn how to build things for yourself.

 Have an emergency evacuation plan, and have all the proper supplies stocked up in case of an emergency.
-You need to know how many of your family members are coming with you to an emergency bunker or fallout shelter.
+You need to know how many of your family members are coming with you to an emergency shelter, bunker, or fallout shelter.

-You also need to be sure you have enough supplies for those people, and for an undisclosed about of time.
+It’s also critical that you have enough supplies for those people, and for an undisclosed about of time.
 You should prep for anywhere from 2 weeks to 6 months, at least.
 You also want to learn how to scavenge and find other supplies when your stocks run out.

-Learn how to grow your own food, how to hunt, and how to fish.
+Learn about first aid, how to grow your own food, how to hunt, and how to fish.
 Learn how to survive in inclement weather.
 We have a wealth of info for you here on our site, but don’t stop at that.

 Keep learning, keep planning and ask questions if you need to.
 If there’s something you really want us to cover on the site, reach out and let us know.
 We are all about giving you more preparation for SHTF survival.

 Stock up, buy what you need, and save what you need.
 Learn all that you can about how to survive without modern conveniences.
 These are the people who will thrive and survive when SHTF.
 It is essential to making it when things go bad.